nodejs/node-v0.x-archive/doc/api/cluster.markdown

 When multiple processes are all `accept()`ing on the same underlying resource, the operating system load-balances across them very efficiently.
 There is no routing logic in Node.js, or in your program, and no shared state between the workers.
-Therefor, it is important to design your program such that it does not rely too heavily on in-memory data objects for things like sessions and login.
+Therefore, it is important to design your program such that it does not rely too heavily on in-memory data objects for things like sessions and login.